Alert! It is now too late to put your mail-in ballot in the U.S. Mail. Take it to the Haverford Township Drop Box

 COVID + Trump lies and tricks = Voters need MULTIPLE ways to submit the ballots they receive in the mail.
 In 2020, Delco is offering multiple ways.

-Delaware County offers three other options for personally handing in your mail ballot:
+Delaware County offers three other options for submitting your mail ballot.
+Visit Delco Votes! if you need more details than you find below:

 TRACKING your mail-in ballot application and ballot